-Keep your money and passport safe at all times.
+Keep your money and passport in a safe place at all times.

 Don't become involved in drugs of any kind.
-The penalties for smuggling, possession and drug use are severe.
+The penalties for smuggling, possession, purchase, and use of drugs are severe.
 Convicted offenders can expect long jail sentences and heavy fines, irrespective of nationality.

 If you have any emergencies during US office hours (9:00AM-5:00PM EST) then please call 646-568-9694

-Always follow the advice of your guides; they are highly experienced and have been leading teams on all of our challenge for many years.
+Always follow the advice of your guides; they are highly experienced and have been leading teams on all of our challenges for many years.

 If you have any questions or concerns do not be afraid to ask.
 There is no such thing as a stupid question and it is much harder to help if any potential issues go unnoticed.